 A panic generally indicates a programmer error (for example,

-attempting to access an index of an array that’s out of bounds
+attempting to access an index of an array that’s out of bounds forgetting to initialize a map etc.

 ) or an exceptional condition that there’s no easy way to recover from.